-Lots of Regulation to Comply With
+Lots of Regulations to Comply With

 Outside the United States, public procurement law is regulated through the EU Directives and the Treat on the Functioning of the European Union.